15 Reasons to Visit Tavira

 4. Archaeological finds

 Tavira is a charming and surprising city, also at the archaeological level.
-Between the end of the 8th century and the 6th century BC, Tavira was colonized by a population coming from the eastern end of the Mediterranean and there are countless traces of Phoenician occupation in the city such as the Phoenician ritual wells, the Phoenician wall and the Phoenician necropolis.
+Between the end of the 8th century and the 6th century BC, Tavira was colonized by a population coming from the eastern end of the Mediterranean and there are several traces of Phoenician occupation in the city such as the Phoenician ritual wells, the Phoenician wall, the Phoenician necropolis and the almohad neighbourhood.
 The Islamic influence is also notorious and can be seen in the historic centre, through the Islamic walls of Tavira and even in the Islamic nucleus, where one of the most emblematic pieces of that time was found: the Vase of Tavira.
 This and many other fascinating artefacts can be found in the Islamic museum that explains the historical influence of the Moors in Tavira.

 5. Ria Formosa Natural Park